amitxv/PC-Tuning/docs/post-install.md

 ## OOBE Setup

-- Windows Server will force you to enter a complex password which we will remove in a few steps later
+- Windows Server will force you to enter a complex password which we can remove in a few steps later

 - If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute ``oobe\BypassNRO.cmd``.
 This will allow us to continue without an internet connection as demonstrated in the video examples below.